JennKHanson/Logs-Analysis-FSND/README.md

 ### How to Run the Project
-1. Make sure you have installed a Linux-based virtual machine (VM), PostgreSQL, and Psycopg
+1. Make sure you have installed VirtualBox and Vagrant (to launch a Linux-based virtual machine (VM)); PostgreSQL; and Psycopg
-2. In the command line cd into the vagrant file
+2. In the command line `cd` into the `vagrant` file
 3. In the command line type `vagrant up` in order to bring the VM online
 4. In the command line type `vagrant ssh` in order to log into the VM
 5. Download the data [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)